Skip to main content

 • Pinned commands: saved commands, shown with a green pin icon and a bold label.
 Hover to reveal the unpin button.

 • History: your last 10 commands, most recent first, with a clock icon.
 Duplicates are filtered out.
+History is stored per project, so switching projects gives you that project's commands rather than a shared list.

 Filtering is plain substring matching as you type.